ASU-cubesat/openlst-dora-ground/open-lst/USERS_GUIDE.md

 However, any serious application is going to require frequency selection as well as some custom commands and board settings.
 The recommended approach is to fork the OpenLST repository and make your changes.

+### A note about the CC1110

+Any variant of the CC1110 __could__ be used for this project. __However__, the compiler & linker assume that the __CC1110F32__ variant is used.
+This is due to memory constraints.
+See page [45 of the CC1110 datasheet](https://www.ti.com/lit/ds/symlink/cc1110-cc1111.pdf).
+The F32 variant has only 0xEFF bytes of slow access/ program memory.
+Much of this space is used by the OpenLST firmware!

+The CC1110F32 does have 32 KB of flash, which this program does not fully utilize.
+It could be possible to fit the OpenLST firmware onto a F16 or F8 variant, if the memory issues are addressed.

 ### Repository Setup and Layout